MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-using-labels.md

 ## Using labels

-A label is used as the value of four different AL structures.
-It can be the property value of certain page and report properties, the value of a label data type variable or the value of a report or page label.
-These scenarios are explained in more detail below.
+A label can take the form of four different AL structures.
+It can be the property value of certain page and report properties, the label data type variable and a report or a page label.
+The different possibilities are explained in more detail below.

 ### Properties